 Creepy stories about catacombs abound because these subterranean, often bone-ridden crypts are the epitome of macabre.
-Yet the scariest part of a catacomb is not the skeletons resting in its hidden lairs, but the trapped spirits who call it home.
-These ghosts are often victims of evil exploitation, or unlucky visitors who got lost and never saw sunlight again.
+Yet the scariest part of a catacomb is not the skeletons resting in its hidden lairs but the trapped spirits who call it home.
+These ghosts are often victims of evil exploitation or unlucky visitors who got lost and never saw sunlight again.
 Others were dead before they even got there.

-Thrill-seekers known at cataphiles enter the dark recesses of catacombs from around the world, but not all of them come back out.
+Thrill-seekers known at "cataphiles" enter the dark recesses of catacombs from around the world, but not all of them come back out.
 What happens to these explorers is often a tragic mystery, as in the case of Masha, a Ukrainian teenager abandoned by her friends in the Odessa Catacombs.

-A group of Ukrainian teens reportedly entered the catacombs in 2005.
+According to a widely spread urban legend, a group of Ukrainian teens reportedly entered the catacombs in 2005.
 It is said that a girl named Masha was somehow separated from the group and likely died of exposure or starvation.
 Although the exact cause of her supposed death is unknown, cataphiles have long been fascinated by the tragic story of young Masha, and pictures of her supposed corpse are circulated online.

 Some say that a tunnel under a centuries-old tavern was also connected to the harbor.
 Now a popular restaurant, the Pirate's House used to be a tavern known for its heavy drinking crowd of sailors and other unsavory types.
-Word has it that unscrupulous captains staffed their ships with men who passed out at the bar, smuggling them through the tunnel and on to ships.
+Word has it that unscrupulous captains staffed their ships with men who passed out at the bar, smuggling them through the tunnel and onto ships.
 These unwilling crew members would wake up and find themselves already miles out to sea.
-Their hangovers must have been especially brutal.
+Their hangovers must have been especially intense.
 It is said that the moans of kidnapped sailors are still heard today in the basement of the Pirate's House.